Diagnosing Human-object Interaction Detectors: Conclusion

 \section{Conclusion}

 In this paper, we introduced the first diagnosis toolbox for HOI detectors.
-We first defined a set of errors across the pipeline of HOI detection and report the $mAP$ improvement by fixing each of them using an oracle.
-In addition to this holistic study, we also delve into the human-object pair detection and interaction classification tasks separately.
-Detailed analyses are reported on both HICO-DET and V-COCO over six state-of-the-art HOI detectors.
+We first conduct a holistic error analysis by defining a set of errors across the pipeline of HOI detection and report the $mAP$ improvement by fixing each of them using an oracle.
+We then delve into the human-object pair detection and interaction classification tasks separately, and provide detailed breakdown inspection for each of them.
+Detailed analyses are reported on both HICO-DET and V-COCO over eight state-of-the-art HOI detectors.
 We believe our diagnosis toolbox and analysis results will be helpful for fostering future research in this direction.